BenjaminUrquhart/Reanimator/README.md

 # Reanimator
-A view for animations in RPGMaker MV games
+A viewer for animations in RPGMaker MV games